 Some structures contain an asnno field.
 The SPMI assigns each context and statistic a unique number in Abstract Syntax Notation One (ASN.1) format and stores the number in this field.
 As a result, the SPMI can export SPMI and DDS statistics to other interfaces, such as the Simple Network Management Protocol (SNMP).
 ASN.1 identifiers are composed of a series of integers separated by dots.
 That is, the context called CPU has the ASN.1 identifier of 1.
 The subcontexts of CPU have ASN.1 identifiers that are numbered starting with 1.
 The ASN.1 identifiers for statistics belonging to each subcontext of CPU are also numbered starting with 1.
-For instance, for the CPU/cpu0/idle path name the CPU context has an ASN.1 identifier of 1.1.4.
+For instance, for the CPU/cpu0/idle path name the CPU context has an ASN.1 identifier of 1.1, and the CPU/cpu0/idle statistic has an ASN.1 identifier of 1.1.4.
 This identifier is referred to as the relative dotted-decimal identifier.